shivanidoshi26/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+One of the observant systems we played around with was the face detection.
+We decided to create a photobooth style interaction, in which the user is prompted with a question asking whether they would like to take a photo.
+To incorporate the face detection concept, we prompt the user to take a photo only when their face is detected by the pi cam.
+If there is any other object other than a recognizable face, the user cannot take a picture.
+To take a photograph, the user has to click the button and it gets saved in the local folder.
+The idea was very simple and mainly focussed on triggering the photo functionality.
+If you click the button when there is no face, no photo is taken.
+A few points of interest with this interaction:
+- The face detection didn't work very well when it was dark
+- If the camera was held at any angle that wasn't straight, the face wasn't detected
+- If your face isn't visible within a specific range of the camera's view, the face isn't detected
+- When funny faces were made in front of the camera, the face wasn't detected

+Here is a short video to demonstrate the functionality we created with this face detection photobooth:

 ### Part C